HeorhiiS/Moonlight-material--theme/README.md

 ## Can function as a standalone stylesheet (Does not require material theme, but looks nice with the material theme)

-## Install material theme before using.
+## Suggested to install material theme before using.